 - Explain to the client you are cutting back your workload.

 The advantage of option #1 is they get feedback on their inappropriate behavior.
-Hopefully this reduces the odds of them making others feel uncomfortable in the future.
-Option #2 is more subtle and has the advantage of diffusing a situation which may get worse.
+Hopefully, this reduces the odds of them making others feel uncomfortable in the future.
+Option #2 is more subtle and has the advantage of diffusing a situation that may get worse.

 Regardless of which option you take, the process of stopping the harassment is similar to above and consists of: